rzuberi/cell-SCT/journal.md

 Wednesday 14/06/22
 - Went through the protocol (with Jesus Galan, one of Helfrid's PhD students) at the Genome Centre to apply the EdU cell cycle marker to cells, left the mixture overnight and continue the next morning
 - Worked on Colab notebook to single out the cells from the masks, since they should each have a unique colour I'm trying to filter out only that colour from the mask
-- Quick conversation with Ivor, Mihaela and Mae about applying for PhD positions and the current interviews Ivor is conducting
+- Quick conversation with Ivor, Mihaela and Mae about applying for PhD positions and the current interviews Ivor is conducting.

+Thursday 15/06/22
+- Did the final step (cleaning the cells) of the EdU staining protocol at the Genome Centre then went down to use one of the microscopes to take pictures of the cells with Jesus which he sent me the data of.
+- Successfully filter out the cells and made a method to create bounding boxes around each of them (to crop the image) that can then be applied on the predictions for comparison.
+- Successfully trained a CellPose2 model in Colab with Channel 0 images.
+- Note that both of these last two points are in a messy notebook and will require cleaning-up/refactoring tomorrow.
+Also need to be uploaded to GitHub soon to get feedback next week.
+- Ivor's weekly reading group did not happen today.